• Share this on:

 What additional requirements do buyers often have?

-European buyers of software development services often have additional requirements.
-These are mainly about quality management and corporate social responsibility (CSR).
+Most European buyers of software development services have additional requirements regarding technical knowledge and experience, project management, quality, and corporate social responsibility (CSR).

 Quality management systems